1. General Statement of Policy

 3. Process for Non-DBS Programmes

 3.1 Where an applicant has declared a criminal conviction, the Admissions Team concerned will decide whether the applicant is suitable for an offer of a place of study on academic grounds.
-This may involve inviting the applicant for interview.
 No indication of the likelihood of an offer being made should be given to the applicant at this stage.